 The articles of the Corporation provide that the size of the Board must consist of not less than one (1) director and not more than fifteen (15) directors to be elected annually.
-The Board is presently comprised of five directors; however, the Board has determined that, in the forthcoming year, the business of the Corporation may be properly conducted by a Board of Directors consisting of four directors and has reduced the size of the Board to four, effective at the close of the Meeting.
+The Board is presently comprised of four directors.
+The Board has determined that, in the forthcoming year, the business of the Corporation may be properly conducted by a Board of Directors consisting of four directors and has fixed the size of the Board at four, effective at the close of the Meeting.
 The Board is also authorized to appoint up to one-third (1/3) of the number of directors elected at the previous annual general meeting of Shareholders.